 /bin/cvs -d:ext:soap2corba@cvs.anyconfig.sourceforge.net:/cvsroot/anyconfig checkout anyconfig

-LifeLine Networks bv.
+Walter Stroebel.
+LifeLine Networks bv. soap2corba@lifeline.nl More about me.